 Major Requirements.
-A major program can be be structured to meet the individual needs of students planning graduate study in physics or engineering, as well as those students considering careers in business, teaching, government, law, or medicine.
-The requirement for a major is nine courses in physics or astronomy, including the following seven (usually taken in the order given): Physics 108, 222, 211, 231, 301, 308, and 457 or 458 (senior thesis).
-The additional two courses must include one of the following: Physics s30, s45, or any physics or astronomy course numbered 232 or higher.
-Either Physics 107 or s25 may count toward the major requirement if it is taken in sequence with Physics 108.
-Students planning graduate study in physics or engineering are encouraged to take at least six additional courses numbered 300 or higher.
-In exceptional cases, a student who otherwise meets the nine-course requirement may petition the department to take a comprehensive examination in lieu of the thesis project.
+A major program can be structured to meet the individual needs of students planning graduate study in physics or engineering, as well as those considering careers in business, teaching, government, law, or medicine.
+The requirement for a major is ten courses in physics, including the following eight, usually taken in this order: Physics 108 (or First-Year Seminar 274), 222, 211, 231, 301, 308, 409 or 412 or 422, and 457 or 458.
+The additional two courses must include one of the following: Physics s30, s32, or s45, or any physics course numbered 300 or higher.
+Either Physics 107 or s25 may count toward the major requirement if taken prior to Physics 108.
+Only one semester of senior thesis may count toward satisfying the minimum ten-course requirement.
+To learn physics effectively, it is important that courses be taken in the recommended order and, if at all possible, with the recommended background.
+Nevertheless, prerequisites and corequisites can be waived in appropriate circumstances, especially in cases of incoming students with strong backgrounds.
+Students considering graduate study in physics or engineering should take Physics 409 and 422 as well as other courses numbered 300 or higher.
+In exceptional cases, a student who otherwise meets the nine-course requirement may petition the department to take a comprehensive examination in lieu of the senior thesis project.